Paid Advertisement

 Here’s my resume, my “credentials”:

 Get to know me, Mister Rubenstein.
-Ask for my references.
+Please pass this along to Catie Griggs, as well, and feel free to ask for my personal references.
 There are hundreds in the video above.
 It speaks for itself, who I am and who I’ve always been.
-And even though Brady Anderson once told me that I “should leave Baltimore” when he was an executive in the Angelos baseball tree, I’m not going anywhere.
+And even though my old pal Brady Anderson once told me that I “should leave Baltimore” when he was an executive in the Angelos baseball tree, I’m not going anywhere.

 Not ‘til I die, anyway…